 Three Wineries and a Cafe: 24.4 miles

-For a slightly shorter loop, consider the Four Wineries and a Cafe trail.
+For a slightly shorter loop, consider the Three Wineries and a Cafe trail.
 You'll spend the day cycling through vibrant vineyards in between wine tastings and snack stops.
 This tour is perfect for foodies, especially if you plan enough time at each of the points of interest.
 Stop by the Michael David Winery and the Farm Café for lunch and be sure to order a slice of freshly-baked pie!
 Stops at d'Art Winery and Lucas Winery round out this full-bodied ride.

 Lodi Lake Family Fun Ride: 5 miles